 The Massachusetts action only affects Massachusetts investors in selected brokerage firms.
 There are hundreds of firms nationwide and many sell REITs.

 You may be a able to bring a stockbroker fraud claim if a stockbroker or investment adviser recommended unsuitable REITs or other investments or failed to understand your needs and risk tolerance (“Know Your Customer” rules).
 Most stockbroker fraud claims are now handled by arbitration before FINRA.

 If you are stuck with a REIT that you can’t sell or were not told about the REITs distribution process, give us a call.
 Most stockbroker fraud cases can be handled on a contingent fee basis meaning no legal fees unless we recover money for you.
 We handle cases where the loss exceeds $100,000 or more.
 Our investment fraud lawyers have helped many victims of get back their hard earned money.
 We also take cases involving other frauds including legal and accounting malpractice and Ponzi schemes.

-For more information, contact attorney Brian Mahany.
-Brian can be reached at or by telephone at (414) 704-6731 (direct).
+For more information, visit our non-traded REIT fraud page.
+Have specific questions?
+Contact attorney Brian Mahany.
+Brian can be reached online, at or by telephone at (202) 800-9791.
 All calls are protected by the attorney – client privilege and kept confidential.